crowdsecurity/crowdsec/docs/v1.X/docs/cscli/cscli_dashboard.md

 ## cscli dashboard

-Manage your metabase dashboard container
+Manage your metabase dashboard container [requires local API]

 ### Synopsis

 Install/Start/Stop/Remove a metabase container exposing dashboard and metrics.
+Note: This command requires database direct access, so is intended to be run on Local API/master.

 ### Examples